Papers of Sir Evelyn Shuckburgh

 Other Finding Aids

-Please see the full catalogue for further details.
+Please see full catalogue for more information.

 Conditions Governing Use

-Permission to make any published use of any material from the collection must be sought in advance in writing from the Director of Special Collections (email: special-collections@contacts.bham.ac.uk ).
+Permission to make any published use of any material from the collection must be sought in advance in writing from the Director of Special Collections (email: special-collections@contacts.bham.ac.uk).
 Identification of copyright holders of unpublished material is often difficult.
-Special Collections will assist where possible with identifying copyright owners, but responsibility for ensuring copyright clearance rests with the user of the material.
+Special Collections will assist where possible with identifying copyright owners, but responsibility for ensuring copyright clearance rests with the user of the material

 Custodial History